joeferner/redis-commander/docs/security_checks.md

 * config file: `server.httpAuth.username` and `server.httpAuth.password` or `server.httpAuth.passwordHash`
 Booth values must be given (username and either password or password hash)

+the passwords can be given as the content of files too for the docker container.
+Just set the env vars `HTTP_PASSWORD_FILE` or `HTTP_PASSWORD_HASH_FILE` to the name of the files containing the passwords/hash.

 #### b) SSO login via JSON Web Token (JWT)
 Alternative authentication of different users can be transfered to other web apps which generate a JSON web token (see RFC ) that is given when calling redis commander.